-The latest findings of the Detailed Inspection programme of P7 children in school year 2018/19 have now been released by the Information Services Division (ISD).
+The latest findings of the Detailed Inspection programme of P1 children in school year 2019/20 have now been released by Public Health Scotland.

 The National Dental Inspection Programme (NDIP) is carried out annually under the auspices of the Scottish Dental Epidemiology Co-ordinating Committee on behalf of NHS Boards.

-- In 2019, the average number of P7 children’s teeth affected by obvious decay experience was 0.42.
-This is less than a third of the average number recorded in 2005 (1.29).
+- The average number of P1 children’s teeth affected by obvious decay experience in 2020 is 1.04.
+This is large improvement since 2003 when the average number of teeth affected was 2.76.

 NDIP reports from previous years are available from the National Dental Inspection Programme website